-I try to always keep bananas in my freezer for creamy smoothies.
-Yes, you can make smoothies with unfrozen bananas as well but the mixture will not be as thick.
+If you do not already have a stash of bananas in your freezer, ready for creamy smoothies, then what are you waiting for?
+Yes, OK, you can make smoothies with unfrozen bananas as well but the mixture will not be as thick and rich tasting.
 And, as a side benefit, you can throw a couple of frozen bananas in the blender or food processor and make a very tasty and healthy fake-out ice cream soft serve.
 But back to the smoothies.

-Beverages made with yogurt are common in Middle Eastern cuisine and smoothies of all kinds are popular here in the states.
-I think most people prefer to have their smoothies for breakfast and they fill them with both fruits and vegetables for a healthy start to the day.
+Beverages made with yogurt are common in Middle Eastern cuisine and smoothies of all kinds are popular here in the United States.
+They're a quick, easy and healthy breakfast option, filled with both fruits and vegetables for a protein and vitamin packed start to the day.
 Blitz it all in the blender, pour it into a portable cup and you have a nutritious breakfast to go.

-Personally, though, I like to make smoothies as an afternoon pick-me-up.
-Something healthy to fight off the afternoon slump and my desire to get away from my desk and just go take a nap.
-Alas, no time for napping but the smoothie can help keep me refreshed.
-Plus, I'm less rushed in the afternoon so I can take my time to consider the layers of flavor I want in my smoothie.
+But let's not neglect the smoothie as a great option for an afternoon pick-me-up.
+They can be a healthy option to fight off the afternoon energy slump and that urge to get away from our desks and just go take a nap.
+Alas, when napping is not an option, the smoothie does a much better job of keeping you refreshed than reaching for a candy bar.
+Plus, being less rushed in the afternoon means more time to consider the various layers of flavor options.

-The banana is usually a staple and I love the protein hit I get from adding yogurt as well.
-The choice of yogurt is up to you but I always go with a plain Greek yogurt.
-A little honey gives it just a touch of sweetness without tasting like an ice cream milkshake and cinnamon is almost always a good idea.
+The banana is usually a staple as well as the protein hit from adding yogurt.
+The choice of yogurt is up to you but a plain Greek style yogurt is always a good choice.
+A little honey gives it just a touch of sweetness without tasting like an ice cream milkshake and a touch of cinnamon never hurts.